vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 @Subscribe
 public void onLogoutFinished(LogoutFinishedEvent logoutFinishedEvent) {
 	// A LogoutFinishedEvent contains the following:
-	// provider = the provider on which the logout has finished
+	// Provider = the provider on which the logout has finished

 	// ... your game specific implementation here ...
 }